-In all types of Down Syndrome, the presence of an extra copy of the 21st chromosome results in the characteristics of Down Syndrome.
+In every type, the presence of an extra copy of the 21st chromosome results in the characteristics of Down syndrome.
 The reason for this extra copy is still unknown.
-A mother’s age has been the only factor that has been linked to having an increased chance of having a child with Down syndrome is the mother’s age.
-Nevertheless, more than 80% of babies born with Down Syndrome have been to women under the age of 35-years-old.
+The only factor linked to having an increased chance of having a child with Down syndrome is the mother’s age.
+Nevertheless, more than 80% of babies born with it have been to women under the age of 35-years-old.

-There is no research supporting environmental factors, prior to, during or after pregnancy, that increase the chance of a baby being born with Down Syndrome.
-At this point in time, the cause for Down Syndrome seems to be pure luck.
+There is no research that says environmental factors, prior to, during, or after pregnancy, increase the chance of a baby being born with Down syndrome.
+At this point in time, its cause seems to be pure luck.

 The short answer is, no. The only type of Down syndrome that seems to have a slight genetic connection is Translocation.
 In all other cases, the hereditary link is less than 1%.

-There are a series of non-invasive, prenatal tests that can be performed in the first trimester to determine markers of Down Syndrome.
-These tests cannot definitively tell whether or not a fetus has Down Syndrome.
-Usually, if there are significant markers, doctors will recommend more invasive tests called chorionic villus sampling (CVS) and amniocentesis.
-These tests, which carry about a 1% chance of spontaneous miscarriage, can provide more accurate information as to whether or not a fetus has Down Syndrome.
-The CVS is usually done in the first trimester and the amniocentesis can be done in the second.
-There is a lot of debate in the Down Syndrome community about prenatal testing, specifically related to the information parents receive from doctors if the tests are positive.
-About 75-90% of prenatal diagnoses in the United States result in termination of the pregnancy due to the urging of medical professionals.
-The Down Syndrome community is trying to change the perception around a Down Syndrome diagnosis.
+There are a series of non-invasive, prenatal tests that can be performed in the first trimester to determine markers of Down syndrome.
+These tests cannot definitively tell whether or not a fetus has it.
+Usually, if there are significant markers, doctors will recommend more invasive tests called ‘chorionic villus sampling (CVS) and amniocentesis.’
+These tests carry about a 1% chance of spontaneous miscarriage but provide more accurate information.